 I can’t even express to you how freeing it is to turn these tiny little distractions off.
 They buzz, beep, blink, bounce, and every other annoying movement or noise you can think of.
-Notifications are meant to grab your attention, hence why they work.
-But no one really needs to know every time you get a new email, a new like on your latest Instagram image, or when your sister finally gets around to posting pictures of her new puppy.
-Turn these suckers off and then when you actually have time to dedicate to social media and email you can look into these things.
+Notifications are meant to grab your attention, hence why they distract you.
+But no one really needs to know every time they get a new email, a new like on their latest Instagram post, or when their sister finally gets around to posting pictures of her new puppy.
+Turn these suckers off and then when you actually have time to dedicate to social media and email, you can look into them.

 7. Batch your tasks.

-Ok, before your eyeballs roll in the back of your head stop for a minute.
-I too used to think batching was stupid.
-I thought it was what organized cool kids did (which I thought I could never be btw).
+Ok, before your eyeballs roll in the back of your head, stop for a minute.
+I too used to think that batching was stupid.
+I thought it was what organized cool kids did (which I thought I could never be, btw).
 But, ‘tis true.
-This hack does in fact work.
-Now I am not suggesting you batch write an entire month's worth of blog posts in a day (that would be insane), but I am saying is to batch how your mind works.
+This hack does, in fact, work.
+Now, I am not suggesting you batch write an entire month's worth of blog posts in a day (that would be insane), but I am saying you should batch how your mind works.
 So put all your writing together.
 Put all your design or graphic tasks together.
 Email everybody at the same time instead of sporadically throughout the entire day.
 You will find some batches can be done for longer periods and some just can’t.
-For instance writing - I am good for a solid 2 to 3 hours, but then I am fried and you better not ask me to write again for 2 days.
-In that time I may be about to knock out 2 or 3 blog posts and a handful of Instagram posts, but that’s it.
+For instance, writing — I am good for a solid 2 to 3 hours, but then I am fried and you better not ask me to write again for 2 days.
+In that time I may be able to knock out 2 or 3 blog posts and a handful of Instagram posts, but that’s it.

 Your mom probably did this to you growing up and you didn’t even notice.
 She was the master of delegation.
 Not all delegation means hiring team members.
-It may mean you need to put your partner in charge or taking the trash out or your kids need to do their own laundry.
+It may mean you need to put your partner in charge of taking the trash out or your kids need to do their own laundry.
 I know, I know.
-You like everything done a certain way - life and business.
-And you are afraid if someone else does it, they won’t do it “your way”.
+You like everything done a certain way — life and business — and you are afraid that if someone else does it, they won’t do it “your way”.
 I challenge you to think, “What if they can do it better?”.
 Delegate what you are the least efficient in, hate most, or what ties up the most unnecessary time.
 And then have someone smarter than you do it.
-You are boss, but find someone brilliant at that specific thing and then just let it go.
+You are the boss, but find someone who’s brilliant at that specific thing and then just let it go.

 9. Assign yourself a maintenance day.

-We get so busy in the day to day of our business we tend to forget about the things that just need done as part of a routine.
-Once or twice a month schedule a “maintenance” day.
-Dedicate your entire day to things like - updating your social profiles / settings, website maintenance / changes, running reports, analyzing analytics, etc.
+We get so busy in the day to day of our business that we tend to forget about the things that just need to be done as part of a routine.
+Once or twice a month, schedule a “maintenance” day.
+Dedicate your entire day to things like updating your social profiles / settings, website maintenance / changes, running reports, analyzing analytics, etc.

 10. Plan to assess results.

-You would be surprised how much this allows you to refocus and have even better clarity on your day-to-day when you make the time to just step back and see what’s already happening or working in your business.
+You would be surprised by how much making the time to just step back and see what’s already happening or working in your business allows you to refocus and have even better clarity on your day-to-day.

 11. Hire help.